boylesoftware/x2node-validators/README.md

 Each validator may have two functions: value _validation_ and value _normalization_.
 The validation checks if the value is approprivate and if not, reports a specific validation error message.
 Also, a validator may normalize the value (for example trim a string, convert it to all lowercase, remove non-digits, etc.).
 The normalized value is set back into the record.
 In the example above the `lowercase` normalizer used on the `email` property updates the `email` property of the provided record to _john@<span></span>walrus.com_ from _John@<span></span>Walrus.com_ after the `normalizeRecord()` function call.

 Upon successful validation, the returned by the `normalizeRecord()` function `errors` object is `null`.
 However, if there are validation errors, they are reported in that object.
-The keys in that case will be JSON pointers (see [RFC 6901 JSON Pointer](https://tools.ietf.org/html/rfc6901)) for the invalid record elements and values will be arrays of corresponding validation error messages (at least one).
+The errors object's own enumerable property names in that case will be JSON pointers (see [RFC 6901 JSON Pointer](https://tools.ietf.org/html/rfc6901)) for the invalid record elements and values will be arrays of corresponding validation error messages (at least one).
 So, for example the following invalid _Contact_ record:

 ```json
 {